 The data included the date of the visit, date of hospital discharge, hospital length of stay, the departments involved and a detailed breakdown of costs associated with the visit.
 A separate unique identification number was provided for each individual visit or hospital admission.

-Several smaller data-sets were extracted from the inpatient registry for specific papers.
-These smaller data-sets were delivered directly to the study authors and were not linked to the main study data.
+Several smaller data-sets pertaining to specific papers were extracted from the inpatient registry, and delivered directly to the study authors.
+These lesser data-sets were not linked to the main study data.
 For paper I, all doses of ceftriaxone administered at the Children’s Hospital Iceland between January 2009 and December 2015 were extracted from the hospital’s medication administration system using the ATC code J01DD04.
 Any ICD-10 diagnostic code associated with the visit or hospital admission in which ceftriaxone was administered, was extracted from the inpatient registry.
 Importantly, this included all ICD-10 codes, not only those in Table 1.
-The aggregate number of yearly visits to the the pediatric emergency department of Children’s Hospital Iceland 2008-2015 was also obtained for use in paper I. Paper VI required synthetic controls used within a time-series analysis framework.
-The aggregate monthly number acute-care visits and hospital admissions for several sub-chapters of the ICD-10 diagnostic coding system (Table 3)) were obtained for 22 different age-groups.
+The aggregate number of yearly visits to the the paediatric emergency department of Children’s Hospital Iceland 2008-2015 was also obtained for use in paper I. Paper VI required synthetic controls used within a time-series analysis framework.
+The aggregate monthly number of acute-care visits and hospital admissions for several sub-chapters of the ICD-10 diagnostic coding system (Table 3)) were obtained for 22 different age-groups.

 Table 3 NOMESCO Classification of Surgical Procedures codes used in the current study